BoredHackerBlog/selenium_code_exec_notes/README.md

 - https://pixeldrain.com/u/durDp8dh - logs from the reddit user above. shows "goog:chromeOptions" and "binary" used to execute python
 - https://www.exploit-db.com/exploits/49915 - exploit
 - https://www.cybersecurity-help.cz/vdb/SB2021060114 - vuln info
 - https://www.gabriel.urdhr.fr/2022/02/07/selenium-standalone-server-csrf-dns-rebinding-rce/ - This helped a lot!
 This pretty much shows the similar execution to the execution seen by the reddit user.
+My python script is based on this blog.

 For fun/learning, I wanted to replicate it in my lab.